Walt Disney World Railroad: Opening to present day

 On January 23, 2023, the Splash Mountain attraction containing one of the WDWRR's tunnels permanently closed to be rethemed as the new Tiana's Bayou Adventure log flume attraction.
 Additionally, the portion of the ride finale inside the tunnel was covered up.
 In early September, the original exit staircase at Frontierland Station was dismantled to accommodate the retheme.
 The passengers disembarking at Frontierland Station have to take a detour to the entrance stairs.
 At the same time, the TRON billboard was replaced with the new Fantasyland Storybook Circus farewell sign.
 On September 18, the WDWRR, along with several other Magic Kingdom attractions, temporarily closed due to a black bear that entered the Frontierland section.
 Around December, Frontierland Station began to be rethemed and renovated to match the future Tiana's Bayou Adventure attraction.
 In January 2024, the new staircase exit at Frontierland Station opened and it temporarily replaced the original staircase entrance, which was completely demolished.
 The new entrance stairs at Frontierland Station opened on April 23, 2024, followed by the opening of Tiana's Bayou Adventure attraction on June 28, 2024.

-From January to September 2025, the Main Street, USA Station's upper-level balcony was completely refurbished with new flooring tiles and new paint.
+From January to September 2025, the Main Street, U.S.A.
+Station's upper-level balcony was completely refurbished with new flooring tiles and new paint.
 On July 7, 2025, the WDWRR resumed shuttle-mode operation, running between the Main Street, USA and Fantasyland sections, to accommodate the Beyond Big Thunder expansion in the Frontierland section with Frontierland Station temporarily closing.
-During this time, some of the passenger cars' seat benches will be flipped in the opposite direction to accommodate passengers who do not want to face forwards while the trains are going in reverse.
 (Note: Additionally, the new Main Street to Fantasyland on-board narration spiel features the voice of Stitch, voiced by Chris Sanders, from Lilo & Stitch.)
 On July 12, the WDWRR tracks near the former Rivers of America section were removed.